bayleeadamoss/zazu/_documentation/configuration.md

 layout: documentation
 description: "Getting started to configure your Zazu in your dotfiles."
 icon: "fa-sliders"
-title:  "Configuration"
+title:  "Personal Configuration"
 ---

 * TOC
 {:toc}

-## Configuration
+## Configuring Zazu

-Currently only a JavaScript format is supported.
+Your personal configuration lives in `~/.zazurc.js`.
 Here is an example of the basic usage.

 ~~~ javascript
 module.exports = {